ljm565/universal-llm-trainer/README.md

 ### Recent updates 📣
-* *March 2025 (v1.5.2)*: Universal LLM trainer does not support KoPolyglot and KoGemma and, GPU memory usage during model training has been improved.
+* *March 2025 (v1.5.2)*: Universal LLM trainer does not support KoPolyglot and KoGemma, and support Llama 2 and Gemma 1.
+Also, GPU memory usage during model training has been improved.
 * *March 2025 (v1.5.1)*: Universal LLM trainer does not support unnecessary fucntions (e.g. NMT, translator).
 * *February 2025 (v1.5.0)*: Universal LLM trainer has supported LLaMA 2 template.
 Please refer to the **tempaltes** folder.
 * *November 2024 (v1.4.9)*: Universal LLM trainer has supported FSDP training.